 A lodged application must be decision-ready, an application with missing documents will be assigned a ‘not suitable’ outcome.
 You are entitled to appeal, however, there is a fee and additional processing time.

-The applicant portal is where you will manage your skills assessment.
+The skills assessment portal is where you will manage your skills assessment.
 Through the portal you can:

 - apply online